What is PRIORITY II about?

 - People who have designed, run, analysed, reported on or regulated (e.g. ethics committees) randomised trials

 - Anyone with experience of the methods of randomised trials (i.e. how trials are done).

 What would we like you to do?

 All answers will be treated confidentially.
-We will not share your personal details with anyone and no one will know who the questions came from.
+We will not share your personal details with anyone.

 If you would prefer to give us your answers on paper, please contact firstname.lastname@example.org and we will send you a paper copy of the survey.